 We work intensely with each individual when they enter the project to identify their specific needs and to ensure that they are receiving the appropriate external support.
 Once the support needs have been identified, the Support Worker will work with the Service User on devising a suitable and manageable support plan.

 Support will normally address issues such as:

 - Managing accommodation effectively and planning for eventual move-on

 And where necessary:

 - Education, volunteering and employment

-When the Support Worker feels that the client is actively addressing their goals and is engaging with support, they will be deemed suitable for ‘move-on’, ensuring clients can make the transfer to appropriate independent accommodation.
-Support Workers work closely with Local Authority Homeless Officers to advise of suitability to be placed on move on to more permanent accommodation.
+The Projects act as a stepping stone to more independent move-on accommodation.
+Once deemed suitable for ‘move-on’, Service User can make the transfer to appropriate independent accommodation.
+Support Workers work closely with Local Authority Homeless Officers to advice of suitability and the availability of permanent accommodation.

-Staff will provide initial resettlement support following move-on, and if necessary refer to other agencies for ongoing tenancy support.
-Although the client will be deemed as ready to live independently, they can, if necessary continue to access low level support in the community for up to six months with Caer Las to ensure they are confident in managing their own tenancy.
+Staff will provide initial resettlement support following move-on, and if necessary refer for ongoing tenancy support.
+Although the Service User will be deemed as ready to live independently, they can, if necessary continue to access low level support in the community for up to six months to ensure they are confident in managing their own tenancy.